Hanns Scharff: Early life

-Scharff was born on December 16, 1907, in Rastenburg, East Prussia (now Kętrzyn, Poland), to Hans Hermann Scharf and Else Scharf (née Jahn) and was the second of three sons, the elder being Eberhardt and the younger, Wolfgang, who died in his teens.
+Scharff was born on 16 December 1907, in Rastenburg, East Prussia (now Kętrzyn, Poland), to Hans Hermann Scharf and Else Scharf (née Jahn) and was the second of three sons, the elder being Eberhardt and the younger, Wolfgang, who died in his teens.
 Hanns Scharff added an extra 'f' to the end of his last name as an adult; some ancestors spelled their last names that way.

 Scharff's father, a Prussian Army officer before and during the First World War, died in 1917 in Wiesbaden from wounds received during World War I on the Western Front in France in July 1916.
 He was the recipient of the Iron Cross (I and II Class), the Reuss Cross, and the Hanseatic Cross, "all for bravery in combat," of which his son was immensely proud.

 Scharff's mother was the daughter of one of the founders of one of Germany's largest textile mills.
-Her father, Christian G. Jahn, lived at the spacious Villa Jahn in Greiz, Germany, just south of Leipzig and adjacent to the large textile factory compound.
+Her father, Christian G. Jahn, lived at the spacious Villa Jahn in Greiz, adjacent to the family's large textile factory compound.
 After Hans Hermann Scharff's first stint in the army before World War I, he joined Christian Jahn as a partner in the textile business, moving his family into the Villa Jahn to live with his father-in-law.
 His son, Hanns Scharff, was raised in the Villa Jahn until adulthood and schooled in Leipzig.
 During his schooling there, he was first trained in various forms of art, which eventually served as a basis for his profession after World War II.

 Pre-war career

 Scharff's older brother, Eberhardt, was expected to take over the textile business from his grandfather, Jahn.
 Hanns was also encouraged to learn the family business and trained for three years in textiles and weaving while still a teenager.
 Next, he was trained in merchandizing and marketing, and finally exporting.
-Scharff then traveled to work in the Adlerwerke Foreign Office in Johannesburg, South Africa, to gain experience in sales (specifically of the Adler automobiles produced in Frankfurt, Germany) for one year.
+Scharff then traveled to work in the Adlerwerke Foreign Office in Johannesburg, South Africa, to gain experience in sales (specifically of the Adler automobiles produced in Frankfurt) for one year.
 However, he was so successful at his job that, instead of returning to Germany, he was promoted to Director of the Overseas Division and continued to make Johannesburg his home for the next ten years leading up to the outbreak of World War II.

 While in South Africa, Scharff met and married a South African British woman, Margaret Stokes.
 Margaret was the daughter of Captain Claud Stokes, first a pilot in Rhodesia in 1913, and later a squadron leader and flying ace in the Royal Flying Corps.